chriseckman/SingingVoiceDetection/README.md

 pip install git+https://example.com/singing-voice-detection.git
 ```

-The main dependencies (TensorFlow, Keras, Librosa, NumPy and `madmom`) will be installed automatically.
+The main dependencies (TensorFlow, Keras, Librosa and NumPy) will be installed automatically.
+Audio loading now relies solely on `librosa`, so additional libraries like `madmom` are no longer required.

 ## Command-Line Usage